• Art Magazine

 A brief overview of the historical changes

 The concept of design, broadly speaking, is as old as humanity itself.
 Since time immemorial, people have been creative in one way or another.
 Cave paintings all over the world bear witness to this.
-Over the millennia, another facet has been added to these artistic projects: planning .
+Over the millennia, another facet has been added to these artistic projects: planning.

 In the modern sense of the word, design is often not just about producing an artistic product, but about a creative process that, according to certain requirements and ideas, leads to a creative goal.

-The sketch is central to this process .
+is central to this process The sketch.
 Creating a sketch usually involves mistakes or changing ideas.
 With pen and paper, this can be a significant hurdle.
 Modern touchscreens have provided a solution.
 Drawings can be undone or changed with a tap, without leaving any residue or damaging the material.

 But this is far from the end of the line for technological advancements.
 Software increasingly took center stage.
 End devices were suddenly no longer merely the medium for design, but assumed an increasingly active role.